 Server initiated push is a new feature in HTTP/2 that can greatly improve page load performance by pushing critical resources to the client without requiring the client to request the download first.
-The only caveat by preemptively pushing out resources is that the client won’t be aware of the client’s local cache.
+The only caveat by preemptively pushing out resources is that the server won’t be aware of the client’s local cache.
 This not only wastes bandwidth for both visitors and websites, but can potentially cost visitors with high data charges dearly..

 The decision whether to push a resource or not is normally taken without the user having a say.
 Web developers must choose on their visitors behalf between potential page load performance gains and potentially running up their data usage and running against their data caps.
 The new Save-Data request header, which I’ve already introduced in greater detail already, let users have a say in the performance versus bandwidth-usage decision making process.

 A website that have implemented HTTP/2 server push can become cache-aware by setting cookies on their visitors’ devices.
 These cookies can be implemented in a way to act like a toggles to turn off repeated server push in future requests.
 However, this requires added complexity at the edge in order to map cache-token cookies and resources the server would normally push to all clients.
 For smaller resources, it may not be worth the extra time and investment to avoid pushing already served-and-cached resources.

 The additional data spent by repeated server pushes is a worthwhile performance compromise for many people in parts of the world.
 If you pay a lot for data usage, you may prefer websites to work in the more traditional dumber fashion where the client has greater control over what resources they fetch.

 Some users will prefer to keep their bandwidth usage as low as possible.
 It’s entirely up to web developers to strike a balance between potential performance gains and potentially wasted bandwidth.